scala/docs.scala-lang/_tour/basics.md

     println(prefix + name + suffix)
 }
 ```
-The return type of the method `greet` is `Unit`, which says there's nothing meaningful to return.
-It's used similarly to `void` in Java and C. (A difference is that because every Scala expression must have some value, there is actually a singleton value of type Unit, written ().
+The return type of the method `greet` is `Unit`, which signifies that there is nothing meaningful to return.
+It is used similarly to `void` in Java and C. (A difference is that, because every Scala expression must have some value, there is actually a singleton value of type Unit, written ().
 It carries no information.)

-You can make an instance of a class with the `new` keyword.
+You can make an instance of a class with the `new` keyword:

 ```tut
 val greeter = new Greeter("Hello, ", "!")